• Skip to primary navigation

 About Ragi Roti

-Taste is earthy and nutty from ragi while onions and green chillies gives little spice and sweetness.
+Taste is earthy and nutty from ragi while onions and green chillies add mild sweetness and spice.
 Curry leaves gives fresh aroma which makes it more tasty.
-It is different than normal roti and feels wholesome.
+It is different from normal roti and feels wholesome.
 You can eat it plain or with any chutney.
-It is filling and light at same time.
+I served it with onion thokku and it was so good.

 You can make small changes if you want.
-Some add grated carrot or beetroot to make it little more healthy and look colourful.
-Some like add pinch of turmeric powder or cumin powder for extra flavor.
+You can add grated carrot or beetroot to make it little more healthy and look colourful.
+You can add pinch of turmeric powder or cumin powder for extra flavour.
 You can also sprinkle few sesame seeds on top while cooking for crunch.

 Ragi Roti Ingredients